What is Mach3

 This is probably the cheapest option and one that’s known to work.
 I have several old Dell desktops donated from friends and family running Windows XP 32 bit with 2GB of RAM.
 Mach3 only needs 512MB.
 Just plug in the DB-25 cable and that’s it.
 This is how I run Mach3 but there may come a time when I need to move to USB.
 You can pick up and old desktop on eBay for around £50/$70 and this running Windows XP or Windows 7 32bit with 2GB of RAM will be absolutely fine for Mach3.

 Here’s my TB6560 4 axis controller with the parallel cable attached and then hooked up to my Dell desktop.
 Personally I’ve found Dell desktops to be very good as a CNC controller and you can still find drivers for them on the Dell website.
-Here’s a link to the controller on Amazon TB6560 4 Axis and here on eBay TB6560 4 Axis that I use.
+Here’s a link to the controller on eBay TB6560 4 Axis (USA) eBay UK that I use.
 I’ve made several wings and fuselages with it and also use it on my CNC router with a different configuration file.

 Use a newer desktop PC with a parallel port add-on card